Who Is Prince Harry?

 Prince Harry also turned to boxing to help him deal with his grief.
 “That really saved me because I was on the verge of punching someone, so being able to punch someone who had pads was certainly easier,” he said.

-He shared his personal story in hopes that it would encourage "people to break the stigma surrounding mental health issues," according to the Daily Telegraph article.
-Prince Harry, Prince William and his wife the Duchess of Cambridge also launched Heads Together, a campaign to end stigma around mental health.
+He shared his personal story in hopes that it would encourage others to "break the stigma surrounding mental health issues," according to the Daily Telegraph article.
+Prince Harry, Prince William and his wife, the Duchess of Cambridge, also launched Heads Together, a campaign to end stigma around mental health.

-Prince Harry met Cressida Bonas during the summer of 2012.
-The couple was introduced by Harry's cousin Princess Eugenie.
-While initially staying out of the spotlight, Prince Harry and Cressida Bonas eventually took their relationship public.
-The pair was often spotted out in London and even attended their first official public event together in March 2014.
-Tabloids circulated stories regarding a possible engagement between the two.
+Prince Harry met actress and model Cressida Bonas during the summer of 2012.
+While initially staying out of the spotlight, the pair attended their first official public event together in March 2014, with tabloids circulating stories regarding a possible engagement between the two.
+However, they ended their relationship shortly afterward, in April.

 Prince Harry began dating actress Meghan Markle, star of the television show Suits, in 2016.
 They met while Harry was attending the Invictus Games in Toronto, where Suits is filmed.
-In November of that year, Kensington Palace issued a statement confirming their relationship and requested privacy and respect for the couple after Markle had been the victim of racist and sexist social media trolls, unfair newspaper reporting and harassment by paparazzi.
+In November of that year, Kensington Palace issued a statement confirming their relationship.
+The statement also requested privacy and respect for the couple after Markle had been subjected to racist and sexist attacks on social media, as well as harassment by paparazzi.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!